 Bali tourist tax may help deal with environmental damage

 The government is also considering implementing a tourist tax to help deal with the rising tide of waste.
 A newly drafted bylaw would impose a $10 fee on visitors upon their departure.
 This would then be used to fund waste disposal projects as well as the better preservation of Balinese culture.

 I Nyoman Adi Wiryatama, head of Bali’s provincial parliament, says that “Tourists come to enjoy our environment and culture.
 Why not contribute to preserving it?”
 While Bali governor, Wayan Koster holds that “Tourists … will be happy to pay it as it will be used to strengthen our environment and culture.”

 Bali is just the latest of a number of destinations that are taking measures to combat the problems that come with over tourism and the added pressure on local infrastructure.
 Chile has introduced limits for tourists on Easter Island, while the famous Maya Bay in Thailand remains closed to visitors.
-Many countries and cities have also implemented additional fees and taxes on tourists, such as Venice, New Zealand, and even Japan.
+Many countries and cities have also implemented additional fees and taxes on tourists, such as Venice, Amsterdam, New Zealand, and even Japan.